MicrosoftDocs/query-docs/query-languages/m/rowexpression-row.md

 An abstract syntax tree (AST) node representing the row in a row expression.

-The value returned is identical to [ItemExpression.Item](itemexpression-item.md).
+This value is identical to [ItemExpression.Item](itemexpression-item.md).